-Resumes May Be More Valuable Than Ever for Students Without Test Scores
+High School Resumes May Be More Valuable Than Ever for College Admissions

-High school students who invest time creating resumes may be handsomely rewarded in the college admission process.
+Students who invest time creating a high school resume for college applications may be handsomely rewarded in the admissions process.

 Of the Common Application member colleges and universities that are “live” as of this writing, over 300* — or more than one-third — have made specific provisions for submitting this handy document.